TjMott/TjMott.Writer/README.md

 ### Main Dependencies

-The application framework is [Avalonia UI](https://github.com/AvaloniaUI/Avalonia), a cross-platform GUI toolkit for .NET 6 which is heavily inspired by the Windows Presentation Foundation (WPF) framework.
+The application framework is [Avalonia UI](https://github.com/AvaloniaUI/Avalonia), a cross-platform GUI toolkit for .NET 8 which is heavily inspired by the Windows Presentation Foundation (WPF) framework.
 The older Windows-only versions of TJ Mott's Writer used WPF which made Avalonia a natural choice when I began working towards cross-platform support.

 The main editor control is built upon [Quill](https://quilljs.com/), a web-based rich text editor created in HTML/JavaScript/CSS.
 Quill is checked into source and distributed with the application, not loaded from a CDN.
 Quill uses its own JSON-based file format called ["delta"](https://quilljs.com/docs/delta/) which I store as plain text records inside the .wdb's "Document" table.

 I use the [Chromium Embedded Framework (CEF)](https://github.com/chromiumembedded) to create a browser frame which hosts the Quill editor.
-A Nuget package called [CefNet](https://github.com/CefNet/CefNet) provides the bridge between the application's main C# logic and the editor's JavaScript/JSON.
-CEF is not distributed with TJ Mott's Writer due to size concerns (the Linux .so is ~1.5 GB in size!!), but it is automatically downloaded and installed from [Spotify](https://cef-builds.spotifycdn.com/index.html) into the application's directory when you first run.
+A Nuget package called [CefGlue](https://github.com/OutSystems/CefGlue) provides the bridge between the application's main C# logic and the editor's JavaScript/JSON.

 Using an HTML/JS editor inside an embedded Chromium frame might seem pretty weird, and it definitely wasn't my first choice.
 I'd have preferred a pure C# document editor.
 But I wasn't able to find anything out there that fit my needs and was cross-platform, nor was I ready to invest the time to write my own editor control.
 I played with Quill and it fit all my needs, hence the weird mashup of C#/.NET and HTML/JavaScript with Chromium glue.